BudickDa/Crawly-McCrawlface/readme.md

 `npm test`

 # Content extraction
+There are multiple algorythm used to do content extraction:

+## Gold Miner
-Content extraction will only work if at least five sites with the same template were crawled.
+Gold miner will only work if at least two sites with the same template were crawled.
 The extraction works by looking on the differences between the sites.
 The nodes with a difference more than the mean differences of all nodes are extracted as content.

+## Link Quota Filtering + Text density + some counting
+If only one site is crawled and its content extracted, nodes are classified with link quota filtering, text density and count of special tags.

 # For questions or problems